 • Patterns of hospitality

 Co-housing isn’t always about house-sharing.
-Sometimes it’s about clustered housing:
+Sometimes it’s about clustered housing.
+Examples would include:

-• The community hosting the Lachlan Macquarie internship in the ACT would be another.
+• The host community of the Lachlan Macquarie internship in ACT

 •A Growth of Associate Structures